 4. Guest List

 How many guests does your tween want?
 How many can you handle?
-You should walk over the guest list with your tween to ensure you both agree on the number of friends you shall host BEFORE invites are sent out!
+You should walk over the guest list with your tween to ensure you agree on the number of friends you can host BEFORE invites are sent out!

-While going through the guest list, you should be sincere with your kid about who you are uncomfortable having over.
+While reviewing the guest list, you should be sincere with your kid about who you are uncomfortable having over.
 This will ensure you stay as far away as possible when the event is ongoing, as you will be comfortable with the group dynamics.

 Will your party be mixed boys and girls or single gender?
 It is around this age that kids’ interests divest; you will find your tween children move quickly through the phases of being best friends to the girl germs/boy germs phase and then suddenly crushes and teasing – it can be like walking a tightrope to keep on top of!